bitcoin-s/bitcoin-s/docs/wallet/wallet.md

 This is because it (nor the documentation) is not deemed production ready.
 Use at your own risk, and without too much money depending on it.

+### Disclaimer
+The wallet api will changing significantly in the next release of bitcoin-s.
+EXPECT API BREAKING CHANGES and surprising behavior from the current wallet..

 ### How is the bitcoin-s wallet implemented

 The bitcoin-s wallet is a scalable way for individuals up to large bitcoin exchanges to safely and securely store their bitcoin in a scalable way.